 Engineering: At this time, Engineering students cannot be admitted to the University Honors Program because of the large number of engineering requirements.

-Matteo Ricci: Students are ineligible for the University Honors Program because their program of study already satisfies all university non-major course requirements.
+Matteo Ricci: Students are ineligible for the University Honors Program because their program of study already satisfies all university non-major requirements.

 Admission to the Honors Program is for incoming freshman and has an additional application process.